 Once you’ve done a space or two, roll the floss from one finger to the next.
 This brings in a clean piece of floss and avoids transferring bacteria to another spot.
 Another thing floss picks can’t do!

 Repeat the process for the rest of your teeth.
-Afterwards rinse your mouth with an antibacterial mouth rinse to wash away any loose bacteria..
+Afterwards, rinse your mouth with an antibacterial mouth rinse to wash away any loose bacteria.

 It takes a minute or two, but it is worth it!

 Floss picks are OK for occasional use.
-Let’s face it, they’re convenient, but for everyday oral hygiene their not a good idea.
+Let’s face it, they’re convenient, but for everyday oral hygiene they are not a good idea.
 Floss picks get dirty quickly, have a tenancy to fray and aren’t as effective as traditional floss.
 While flossing is critical for good oral hygiene, be sure you’re also brushing correctly and using the right kind of toothbrush.
 Check out the innovative MD Brush today and learn how to brush like a Dentist.